 Training should go through the very basics of sexual harassment, including addressing the state and federal laws prohibiting harassment.
 It should also explain:

 Training is meant to help supervisors learn how to prevent sexual harassment or stop it in its tracks.
 Anything dealing with sex can be a difficult subject; training is meant to provide the skills necessary to address potential problems before they occur and stop harassment as soon as supervisors recognize it or an employee reports it.
-Hypothetical scenarios and application of the content of the applicable laws are both vital parts of sexual harassment training.
+Hypothetical scenarios and the application of the content of the applicable laws are both vital parts of sexual harassment training.

 If you have suffered sexual harassment serious enough to be considered assault or it is violent, you need to call the police immediately.
 You should also report other forms of sexual harassment to your supervisor or management.
 Your employer should have a plan for you to use to communicate that harassment has occurred.

 If reporting does nothing or your employer does not have a reporting plan, you need a sexual harassment attorney in Los Angeles.
-Call the experienced team at JML Lawyers to set up a free consultation today.
+Call the experienced team at JML Law to set up a free consultation today.